The National Piping Centre’s Evening Class courses provide top class tuition in small groups.

-The classes last for 50 minutes and start from 5pm, 6pm, 7pm and 8pm Monday to Thursday and at 10am, 11am and 12pm on Saturday mornings.
+The classes last for 50 minutes and start on the hour from 5pm - 8pm Monday to Thursday and at 10am, 11am and 12pm on Saturday mornings.
 Lessons are given in small groups where the students will be of similar standard.
-You will be taught by one of our expert teachers using The National Piping Centre’s award winning instructional system.
+You will be taught by one of our expert teachers using The National Piping Centre’s Tutor Book.

 The Piping Centre Evening Class Levels